 She has been trained to the international gold standards of STOTT for Pilates and she can offer a multi-discipline approach to improve your strength and flexibility, giving you a space to connect with your own body

 Elena teaches vinyasa flow, as well as slower forms of yoga and meditation with a friendly, warm and down-to-earth approach.
 Her classes are explorative, introspective and challenging in equal measure, encouraging students to cultivate a deep connection to body and breath and a greater sense of present-moment awareness.
 Elena is committed to inspire a passion for all aspects of yoga and the body in a way that is inclusive, inviting and empowering.

 Elena first discovered yoga when moving to London in 2009.
 She is a 200-hour Yoga Alliance registered teacher, trained through Yogacampus.

-Elsie was first introduced to Pilates as a tool for rehabilitation following a back injury, but soon discovered that Pilates did more for her body than she could have imagined: it not only restored balance and strength but improved her athletic performance too.
-Inspired by the results she saw in her own body she decided to pursue a career as a Pilates instructor.
+Elsie was first introduced to Pilates as a tool for rehabilitation following a back injury, but soon discovered that Pilates did more for her body than she could have imagined: it not only restored balance, but facilitated a leaner, stronger, injury-free and more functional body.
+Inspired by the life-changing results she saw in her own body she decided to pursue a career as a Pilates teacher.